networkx/networkx/doc/source/tutorial/tutorial.rst

 in an associated attribute dictionary (the keys must be hashable).
-By default these are empty, but attributes can be added or changed using add_edge, add_node or direct manipulation of the attribute dictionaries named G.graph, g.node and G.edge for a graph G.
+By default these are empty, but attributes can be added or changed using add_edge, add_node or direct manipulation of the attribute dictionaries named G.graph, G.node and G.edge for a graph G.

 Graph attributes